Our professionals

 Experience

-Cleber is an expert in labor and employment litigation, as well as individual and class actions.
+Cleber is an expert in labor and employment litigation in both individual and class actions.
 He advises companies on issues related to labor and employment, compensation, benefits and union negotiations.

 He also represents clients before Brazil’s Labor Prosecution Office and the Ministry of Labor and Employment, and reviews labor and employment aspects of M&A and corporate restructuring transactions.

-Cleber is a full member of the São Paulo chapter of the Union Law Commission of the Brazilian Bar Association (OAB-SP).
+Cleber is a member of the Union Law Commission of the Brazilian Bar Association – São Paulo chapter (OAB-SP).

 Education